Skip to main content

 Two-level hash function evaluation

-Since each decoding is an independent Bernoulli trial, we see that the probability that a particular xx that hashes to jj is decoded correctly is the number of hashes that are a prefix-free code for f(x)f(x) divided by the total number of hashes (e.g., an NN bit hash function has 2N2^N possible values).
+Each decoding is an independent Bernoulli trial.
+The probability that a particular xx hashing to bucket jj is decoded correctly is the fraction of hash values that are valid prefix-free codes for f(x)f(x).

 Oblivious entropy maps

-An oblivious entropy map is just an entropy map where the hash function is applied to trapdoors of X\mathcal{X} and the prefix-free codes for Y\mathcal{Y} have no rythm or reason to them, e.g., a random selection of hash values for each value in Y\mathcal{Y}.
+An oblivious entropy map applies the hash function to trapdoors of X\mathcal{X} rather than elements directly, and the prefix-free codes for Y\mathcal{Y} have no discernible structure (a random assignment of hash values to codomain values).
+This is relevant to my work on encrypted search.

 Discussion